COLOSYS/causal-workshop-ebi/doc/Intact/Causality.annotation.rules.md

 >
 >        increases activity of (Up-regulates)
 >
->           increase quantity of
+>           increases quantity of
 >
->               increase expression of
+>               increases expression of
 >
->                   increase expression at RNA level of
+>                   increases expression at RNA level of
 >
->                   increase expression at protein level of
+>                   increases expression at protein level of
 >
 >               decreases degradation of
 >